adswa/dl-workshop/docs/content/welcome.md

 ## Video recordings

-Please note that the workshop will be recorded.
+We hope to record the workshop in order to provide resources for attendees that missed the workshop or want to revisit materials.
+However, the final decision will be made together with the participants on the first day of the workshop.
-The recording will include the following aspects of the main conferencing room:
+A recording would include the following aspects of the main conferencing room:

 - Slides/Screenshares
 - Potentially videos of the speakers
 - All audio

-The recording will **not** include:

-- Videos of participants that are not talking
-- Any chats
-- Any conversations/videos/chats from breakout rooms.
+The recording can be stopped or edited after the workshop to exclude discussions or question sessions.

 ## Live polling